penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/06_setup_knowledge_base.md

-# Module 6 - Setup the Knowledgebase
+---
+title: 06 - Setup your knowledge base
+description: Create an Azure Storage account and upload an operational runbook for agent knowledge retrieval. ms.service: logic-apps ms.topic: tutorial ms.date: 08/19/2025
+author: absaafan
+ms.author: absaafan
+---

-In the module we will provision an Azure Storage Account that will hold our operations manual / knowledgebase that will be used by the Logic Apps Agent Loop to determine the actions our agent performs.
+In this module we will provision an Azure Storage account that will hold our operations manual / knowledge base used by the Logic Apps Agent Loop.

 1. Search for and Navigate to `Storage Accounts`